Journal of Animal Ethics

 2. argument pieces, normally of 1-2,000 words, in which an author argues for a specific point of view, replies to a previously published article or review, or offers commentary in response to a topical issue;

-4. book reviews, normally up to 1,000 words, and which are usually commissioned, though we welcome reviews of historical or classical works that merit further consideration.
+4. book reviews, normally 1,000 words, and which are usually commissioned, though we welcome reviews of historical or classical works that merit further consideration.

 - All submissions must be clearly and elegantly written, and to a high standard.
 This is essential because we are seeking a multidisciplinary readership across the humanities and the sciences.